North Yemen civil war: Execution

-At 10:30 p.m., al-Badr heard tanks moving through the nearby streets, and reckoned that they were the ones Sallal had asked to move.
-At 11.45 p.m. the army began shelling the palace.
+At 10:30 p.m., al-Badr heard tanks moving through the nearby streets and reckoned that they were the ones Sallal had asked to move.
+At 11.45 p.m., the army began shelling the palace.
 Al-Badr seized a machine gun and began firing at the tanks, although they were out of range.
 Moghny sent an armored car to Sallal's house and invited him to the headquarters, where he asked him to join the revolution.
-Sallal agreed, on condition that he would be President.
-Moghny agreed.
-The coup d'état was carried out with 13 tanks from the Badr Brigade, six armored cars, two mobile artillery cannons, and two anti-air guns.
-Command and control of the forces loyal to the coup would take place at the Military Academy.
+Sallal agreed on condition that he would become president.
+Moghny assented.
+The coup d'état was carried out with thirteen tanks from the Badr Brigade, six armored cars, two mobile artillery cannons, and two anti-air guns.
+Command and control of the forces loyal to the coup took place at the Military Academy.
 A unit of revolutionary officers accompanied by tanks headed towards Al-Bashaer Palace.
-By microphone, they voiced an appeal to the imamate Guard for tribal solidarity and to surrender Muhammad al-Badr, who would be sent peacefully into exile.
-The imamate Guard refused to surrender and opened fire, prompting the revolutionary leaders to respond with tank and artillery shells.
+By megaphone, they voiced an appeal to the imamate guard for tribal solidarity and to surrender Muhammad al-Badr, who would be sent peacefully into exile.
+The imamate guard refused to surrender and opened fire, prompting the revolutionary leaders to respond with tank and artillery shells.
 The rebels planned to deploy tanks and artillery in the coup.

 The battle at the palace continued until guards surrendered to the revolutionaries the following morning.
 The radio station was first to fall, secured after a loyalist officer was killed and resistance collapsed.
-The armory was perhaps the easiest target, as a written order from Sallal was sufficient to open the storage facility, beat the royalists, and secure rifles, artillery and ammunition for the revolutionaries.
+The armory was perhaps the easiest target, as a written order from Sallal was sufficient to open the storage facility, beat the royalists, and secure rifles, artillery, and ammunition for the revolutionaries.
 The telephone exchange likewise fell without any resistance.
-At the Al-Wusul Palace, revolutionary units remained secure under the guise of granting and protecting diplomats and dignitaries staying there to greet the new Imam of Yemen.
+At the Al-Wusul Palace, revolutionary units remained secure under the guise of granting and protecting diplomats and dignitaries staying there to greet the new imam of Yemen.
 By late morning on September 26, all areas of San'a were secure and the radio broadcast that Muhammad al-Badr had been overthrown by the new revolutionary government in power.
-Revolutionary cells in the cities of Taiz, Al-Hujja and the port city of Hodeida then began securing arsenals, airports and port facilities.
+Revolutionary cells in the cities of Taiz, Al-Hujja and the port city of Hodeida then began securing arsenals, airports, and port facilities.